Nexis-Network/NEXIS/evm-utils/architecture.md

 Bank structure represent current state of blockchain with reference to actual account database, etc.

 ### Multithread execution
-For state, we understand that solana has same mechanism as in rw-lock.
+For state, we understand that nexishas same mechanism as in rw-lock.
 Account metas from transaction define how it would use account state.
 If account state is used as write, then this account should not be used from any other thread, for time of transaction execution.

-So for multithread execution, solana just needs to balance transactions among threads, apply rw-lock rule for each account in execution batch, if any of rw-locks rising will fail - transaction execution should be postponed.
+So for multithread execution, nexisjust needs to balance transactions among threads, apply rw-lock rule for each account in execution batch, if any of rw-locks rising will fail - transaction execution should be postponed.

 ## Blockstore
-Blockstore in solana is just retrospective information storage, it store shreds(parts of block) for blocks, and multiple metadata indexes.
+Blockstore in nexisis just retrospective information storage, it store shreds(parts of block) for blocks, and multiple metadata indexes.
 Blockstore can be purged, to shrink space used on disk.
 To save shared disk space, for rpc, blockstore is also backed-up to bigtable.